Meet the Adios staff! Hernan, Hubert, Juan, Klever, Fermin, Carlitos, Toravio, Vidal

 "Hello friends, my name is Jacquie Whitt and I live in Virginia Beach, Virginia with my husband and two children.
 After 20 years of adventure travel planning and guiding on three continents, I made my first trip to Peru in March 2007.
 I had no idea what I was getting into, but decided that I wanted to try something different from the typical European/Western culture travel experience.
 I was overwhelmed by the raw, billboard-free landscape, and especially, by the generosity of the local people.

 Vidal and I have become friends and co-founders of Adios Adventure Travel with a licensed office in the U.S. My experience includes working on management teams for AYH (American Youth Hostels), COBS (Colorado Outward Bound School) and a Quaker school in Virginia.
-I have personally guided groups of women and students.
+I have personally guided groups of women, photographers & students.
 My hobby is photography & you are welcome to visit my little website of photos.
 Vidal & I enjoy crafting & planning your trips, whether you want to travel with a group or a friend or two.
 We can guide you through the planning process and coordinate the logistics.
 Whether you crave an adventurous getaway, the mind-blowing trip of a lifetime, or something in between, contact me.

 Contact me in Virginia by phone: 757-714-6649 or skype: jacquie.whitt